python-elective-kea/fall2023/source/notebooks/programming_paradigms.md

 There are two very important observations here:

 -   Very few languages implement a paradigm 100%.
-When they do, they are [pure]{.dfn}.
+When they do, they are [pure**.
 It is incredibly rare to have a "pure OOP" language or a "pure functional" language.
 A lot of languages have a few escapes;
     for example in OCaml, you will program with functions 90% or more of the time, but if you need state, you can get it.
 Another example: